lifeinData/karma-cascade/README.md

 ## Karma Cascade - Advanced Bejeweled Game for Reddit

-A sophisticated match-3 puzzle game with an intelligent level generator, built with React and designed for Reddit's Devvit platform.
-This game brings classic gem-matching gameplay directly to Reddit, featuring strategic gem swapping, advanced board generation, and smooth visual feedback - all playable without leaving your favorite social platform.
+A sophisticated match-3 puzzle game with an intelligent level generator and revolutionary gravity cascade system, built with React and designed for Reddit's Devvit platform.
+This game brings classic gem-matching gameplay directly to Reddit, featuring strategic gem swapping, advanced board generation, realistic physics simulation, and smooth visual feedback - all playable without leaving your favorite social platform.

 ### What This Game Is

 Karma Cascade is a modern implementation of the classic Bejeweled match-3 puzzle game, designed specifically for Reddit's social gaming ecosystem.
 Players interact with fully customizable grids of colorful gems (red, blue, green, yellow, purple, orange, cyan), strategically swapping adjacent pieces to create matches of three or more identical gems using an advanced **connected component matching system**.

 Unlike traditional match-3 games that only detect straight lines, Karma Cascade uses sophisticated flood-fill algorithms to find connected groups of identical gems in any shape - including L-shapes, T-shapes, and irregular clusters.
-When matches are formed, the gems are automatically marked with a distinctive gray "dulled" appearance to show they've been cleared, and these dulled gems are intelligently excluded from future matches to prevent infinite loops.
+When matches are formed, the gems **completely disappear** from the board, triggering a realistic **gravity cascade system** where remaining gems fall down to fill empty spaces, new gems appear at the top, and the process continues until no more matches can be made.

 The game features an intuitive two-click interaction system: first click selects a gem (highlighted with yellow border and scaling effects), second click attempts to swap with an adjacent gem.
 Only moves that create valid matches are accepted, ensuring strategic gameplay that rewards planning and pattern recognition.
 The revolutionary multi-algorithm level generator creates perfectly balanced boards with real-time configurable parameters - ensuring no initial matches while mathematically guaranteeing a minimum number of possible moves.